bradydowling/rwx-blog/src/pages/articles/2020-04-06---eslint-prettier-vscode-autoformat-create-react-app/index.md

   }
 ```

-> TODO: Include the final output of important files and a Github repo link so people can copy/paste stuff.
+And that's it.
+You should still have all the benefits of Create React App while having automatic code lint and formatting on save in VS Code.
+[Here's a repository](https://github.com/bradydowling/eslint-prettier-create-react-app) where you can look at or clone the finished product.